-How to spend a weekend in Brussels, Belgium, without spending a fortune!
+How to spend a weekend in Brussels, Belgium, on a budget!
 Including plenty of chocolate, museums, and architecture.

 All I need right now is vegetables and a horizontal bed, because I just spent the weekend in Brussels, Belgium.

 This statement may not make any sense yet, but after I summarize the highlights of this trip you will understand my needs.